walterhiggins/WMPJS/book-outline.md

 Try changing the value passed to openRussianDoll from `largeDoll` to `mediumDoll`, `smallDoll` or `tinyDoll` and see what happens.

 ### JSON
-I can't talk about Objects in Javascript without mentioning JSON.
+I can't talk about Objects in JavaScript without mentioning JSON.
 JSON is short for **J**ava**S**cript **O**bject **N**otation and refers to how objects are constructed using the object literal style we've already seen.
 JSON has become very popular among web programmers because it is an efficient way to send data back and forth between a web browser and a web server.
 Any time you see an object literal like this, you're looking at JSON:

     var steve = { "name": "steve", "occupation": "miner" }